Talk With Your Kids About These Issues

 To educate your child, become informed.
 Learn about the main drugs that children usually

-Nicotine (cigarettes and chewing tobacco)
+Nicotine (cigarettes, e-cigarettes or vaporizers, and chewing tobacco)

 Inhalants (glue, paint, hair spray, and correction fluid)